Liam Napier: No evidence Black Caps are true contenders after loss at Lord's

 In the end a brilliant start and end to the bowling performance was ultimately overshadowed by the failure to bring strike weapons back to put the foot on the throat, and the limp batting response.

-Lockie Ferguson's quick, aggressive short balls fired to remove Steve Smith and David Warner in the space of seven balls – the chorus of boos ringing out as the pair walked past each other on the walk from the pavilion.
+Lockie Ferguson's quick, aggressive short balls fired to remove Steve Smith and David Warner in the space of seven balls – the chorus of boos ringing as the pair walked past each other from the pavilion.

 Jimmy Neesham claimed Marcus Stoinis and Glenn Maxwell, the latter to a superb caught and bowled, to continue the dominant opening.
 But New Zealand were then guilty of not taking chances, and letting the game meander away.